HectorMacassa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state - This script writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line - this script duplicates the last line of a file 10-no_more_js - this scripts all javascript files
+8-cwd_state - This script writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line - this script duplicates the last line of a file 10-no_more_js - this scripts all javascript files 11-directories - this script counts directories and subdirectories in the cwd